fullmoonissue/tas-bust-a-groove/README.md

     Sequences : 3 ; 24 ; 57 ; 7 ; 42 ; 58 ; 35 ; 18 ; 47 ; 40
     Solos : 3 ; 2 ; 3 ; 1 ; 2 ; 3 ; 2 ; 1 ; 3 ; 2

-    Hamm (second time, I was unable to win the first time because the sequences were weak -> not enough points to make) Sequences : 3 ; 43 ; 27 ; 60 ; 42 ; 55 ; 17 ; 36 ; 35 ; 41
+    Hamm (I was unable to win the first time because the sequences were weak, not enough points to make) Sequences : 3 ; 43 ; 27 ; 60 ; 42 ; 55 ; 17 ; 36 ; 35 ; 41
     Solos : 3 ; 3 ; 2 ; 3 ; 2 ; 3 ; 1 ; 2 ; 2 ; 2